You are here

 - ICD-10-AM Codes: M31.5, M31.6

-This is a type of vasculitis that most commonly involves the large and medium arteries of the head, particularly the temporal arteries.
+This is a type of systemic vasculitis that most commonly involves the large and medium arteries of the head, particularly the temporal arteries.

 Additional diagnoses covered by SOP

 - Cranial arteritis

 - Giant cell arteritis with polymyalgia rheumatica